 |Cycle Counting: Conduct automated cycle counting using RFID where vehicles travel autonomously through the warehouse receiving RFID data.|

-Often leaders feel a mandate to seek technology solutions to improve their operations.
+Often, leaders feel a mandate to seek technology solutions to improve their operations.
 Looking for a silver bullet can be a mask that causes leaders to overlook or discount the rigor in identifying business requirements and aligning processes with leading practices.
-Solution providers will bring a focus on costs and expected returns.
-Balancing all of these considerations with an agnostic third party is a healthy and balanced way to ensure you choose the right solution that can be configured to meet the objectives of the operation.
+Our consultants will bring a focus on costs and expected returns.
+Balancing all of these considerations with an agnostic third party is a healthy and balanced way to ensure you choose the right solution.
+ScottMadden can help define an optimal configuration to meet the objectives of the operation.

 |Step 1: Assess